This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 What is KYB?

-You will need to upload all required documents.
-Optional documents are not mandatory but often speed up the review because they give our compliance team a more complete picture.| Document | Format | Max Size | Required? | Notes |
+You’ll need to upload all required documents.
+Optional documents aren’t mandatory but often speed up the review because they give our compliance team a more complete picture.How to upload your documents

 - Navigate to Onboarding → Documents